-We are currently seeking an intern to participate in our Dana Wolfe Legal Internship Program during summer 2018.
-This is a 36 to 40 hour a week paid internship spanning 10 to 12 weeks.
+We are currently seeking an intern to participate in our Dana Wolfe Legal Internship Program during summer 2020.
+This is a 36-40 hour a week paid internship spanning approximately 10 to 12 weeks.
 The internship will be based in Ocean Conservancy’s St. Petersburg, FL, office.

 Dana Wolfe epitomized hard work, dedication and commitment to Ocean Conservancy during her time as an integral part of our legal team (2005-2013).
 Following her death in 2013, Ocean Conservancy created an internship in her memory.